Who We Are

 ACA addresses some of the most complex legislative and regulatory issues that affect US citizens when living and working abroad and works to provide pragmatic solutions.
 ACA does this through advocacy, education, and research on behalf of the ACA estimated 5.2 million US citizens living and working abroad*.
 With an over 40 year nonpartisan track record, we are the leading advocacy organization representing the community.
 ACA is ideally positioned to bring attention to the issues and drive real change.

-Educate: Draw attention to issues caused by and the consequences of US policy and regulations.
+Educate: Draw attention to issues caused by and the consequences of US government policy and regulations.

 Inform: Provide resources to the community to help them manage their lives while living and working overseas.